 The Last Seduction, which first opened in theaters on October 26, 1994, is a film where its main character is a woman who is also expected to be on her best behavior, and then spits all over those very same expectations as she unleashes Hell on everyone with the unfortunate luck of crossing her path.

-The Last Seduction tells the story of Bridget Gregory, a New York City telemarketing manager whose husband, Clay (Bill Pullman), a hospital resident, is determined to put an end to the massive debt that he owes to a loan shark by stealing some pharmaceutical cocaine and selling it to a pair of drug dealers for $700,000.
+Bridget Gregory is a New York City telemarketing manager whose husband, Clay (Bill Pullman), a hospital resident, is determined to put an end to the massive debt that he owes to a loan shark by stealing some pharmaceutical cocaine and selling it to a pair of drug dealers for $700,000.
 Everything goes smoothly and Clay brings all of the money home for himself and Bridget, but the mood is ruined when Clay loses his temper with Bridget and slaps her in the face.
 The two manage to patch things up and Clay goes to take a shower, which is when Bridget takes the entire $700,000 and disappears with the full intention of leaving New York and lying low in Chicago.
 On her way there, she makes a brief stop in a small town in upstate New York called Beston, where she meets Mike (Peter Berg), an insurance executive who is immediately drawn to her and everything she represents in his desire to leave small-town life behind for good, and who Bridget is only interested in for sex and nothing else.
 Once Bridget realizes how badly Mike wants to leave town and start a new life (and do both of those things with her by his side), she begins hatching a plan that will give Bridget everything she wants, and none of that includes Mike in any way, shape, or form.